Local Government

 Our partners, University of Minnesota Regional Sustainable Development Partnership, University of Minnesota Center for Urban/Regional Affairs, University of Minnesota Law School and William Mitchell College of Law produced a number of documents to support the plan, which may also be useful for local units of government.
 Additional local goverment resources can be viewed by clicking here.

 Model Comp Plan provides sample city and county policies to support sustainable land use, affordable housing, transportation, and economic development.
-(Final Report Reference: Appendix I) |
+(Final Report Reference: Appendix I)

 The Policy Toolkit includes resources regarding economic development, housing, land use, natural resources, and transportation.
-(Final Report Reference: Appendix H). |
+(Final Report Reference: Appendix H).

-County Policy Analyses: Michael Dorfman, University of Minnesota Regional Sustainable Development Partnership, analyzed the Cass, Crow Wing, Morrison, Todd and Wadena County policies.
+County Policy Analysis: Michael Dorfman, University of Minnesota Regional Sustainable Development Partnership, analyzed the Cass, Crow Wing, Morrison, Todd and Wadena County policies.
 Each topic is analyzed in its own document (Final Report Reference: Appendix A-21 a-h).

 City Policy Analysis: John Sisser, University of Minnesota Regional Sustainable Development Partnership, analyzed the Long Prairie, Little Falls, Walker, Brainerd, and Wadena city policies.
 Each topic is covered in its own document (Final Report Reference: Appendix A-20 a-h).

-Water and Natural Resources Policy Analysis Transportation Policy Analysis Parks, Trails, Open Space and Recreation Policy Analysis
+Parks, Trails, Open Space and Recreation Policy Analysis

 William Mitchell College of Law Research Projects: William Mitchell College of Law Community Development Clinic students were engaged in research activities on topics directed by Workgroup leaders.
 These reports were used in the development of our plan: